Introducing Warwickshire Cares: Better Together

 - Artist in Residence using art to help people express their experiences of health and care

-Activities like this will continue and it is absolutely necessary that we continue to seek, receive and act upon feedback from patients and customers.
+Activities like this continue and it is absolutely necessary that we continue to seek, receive and act upon feedback from patients and customers.
 This programme of work will only be successful if it delivers better care for the people of Warwickshire.
 We believe that only by working in partnership with you that we’ll be able to create and deliver the health and social care services that are needed.

-In three years’ time we want to be able to say ‘we listened, we heard and we delivered’.
+At the end of the programme we want to be able to say ‘we listened, we heard and we delivered’.